 The basic idea behind SSP is to build huge satellites (PowerSats) in Earth orbit to gather sunlight, convert it to electricity, and transmit it to Earth wirelessly.
-We know we can do it, most satellites are powered by solar energy today and wireless energy transfer has been demonstrated with very high efficiency.
-We don't know how to do it economically - yet.
+This is technically feasible.
+Most satellites are powered by solar energy today and wireless energy transfer has been demonstrated with very high efficiency.
+Economic viability is more problematic.
+SSP should be considered a high risk, huge payoff investment.

-If we succeed the payoff is fabulous: just 600 solar power satellites, 1 km radius each, could supply a terawatt (one trillion watts)^k of energy continuously and extremely predictably.
-Nine thousand such satellites could produce the equivalent of all the energy produced today (roughly 15 TW).
-If that's too many PowerSats for you, make each one bigger.
-At a 10 km radius, fewer than 400 satellites are necessary.
+If we succeed the payoff is fabulous: just 320 solar power satellites, 2 km radius each, could supply a terawatt (one trillion watts)^m of energy continuously and extremely predictably.
+Less than five thousand such satellites could deliver the equivalent of all the energy produced today (roughly 15 TW).
+At a 10 km radius, fewer than 200 satellites are necessary.